 Investigations conducted by the JFTC consist of either an on-site investigation (dawn raid) or an order to report.
 While an on-site investigation is the method normally employed where there is strong suspicion of a violation, in recent years some investigations have been commenced through an order to report instead.
 Although at the time of commencing an investigation the JFTC gives a written notice of the suspected facts, it is common for the JFTC to describe both grounds for private monopolisation and unfair business practices, thereby investigating with the aim of finding both and proving at least one of the two, and for the applicable law to be determined mid-way through an investigation or indeed at the end thereof.

-When the JFTC reaches a firm position, it will send the enterprise in question a draft of the measures to be taken, and provide the enterprise with an opportunity to refuse the allegations and view or copy evidence held by the JFTC.
+When the JFTC reaches a firm position,69 it will send the enterprise in question a draft of the measures to be taken, and provide the enterprise with an opportunity to refuse the allegations and view or copy evidence held by the JFTC.
 Formal measures, cease-and-desist orders, are then issued once this process is completed.
-The JFTC have broad discretion to order types of measures, which include an enterprise's resolution not to repeat the same violation, informing its customers of the violation, implementing a compliance programme, etc.56

 When the JFTC cannot prove a violation, it may issue informal administrative measures in the form of a warning or alert.
 The JFTC also can conduct sector or industry inquiries, most of which are done with the company's voluntary cooperation.
 However, the JFTC have the power to order any person to appear before the JFTC, or require them to submit necessary reports, information, materials or documents for their inquiries.
 This power was used in 2017 in an inquiry on liquid natural gas.

 In addition to this formal enforcement, the JFTC may advise on business plans when consulted by the parties.
-This consultation system plays a very important role in practice.60
+This consultation system plays a very important role in practice.70

 ii Commitment procedures